CXWorld/CapFrameX/README.md

 Three profiles to save different overlay configurations.
 Overlay hotkey to show or hide CX items in OSD.
 This doesn't hide RTSS completely like the Afterburner hotkey does.
 If you have AB or any other App that uses RTSS running together with CX, only CX items will disappear.
 Right side
+Run history and aggregation options
 Run history to set a number of runs for which you get a simple analysis directly in the OSD.
 If the history is full, any additional run will replace the oldest one.
 Aggregation to combine the runs in the history to a single record file once the history is full, while marking outliers within the history.
 This doesn't take the calculated performance parameters of each record file and calculates an average out of them.
 It takes the raw frametimes of each record file and puts them into a new file, calculating every parameter based on that set of frametimes.
 Aggregation outlier handling: A full history is checked for outliers using the median of a selectable metric and an also selectable percentage value.
 	"Mark & use": Outliers are marked, but all runs will be used for the aggregation.
 	"Mark & replace": If outliers exist, you have to do additional runs to replace them.
 Aggregation triggers when you have a full history without outliers.

+Overlay items options
+Here you can set colors, limits and font sizes for each individual overlay entry.
+The currently selected entry is always displayed at the top.
+If you want to apply one or more of these settings to multiple entries, e.g. red color above a limit of 95 for all CPU thread loads, you can set them for one entry and then click on the "Sensor type" button at the bottom right side.
+This will apply the settings for all entries that are CPU loads.
+The same is possible for entries with the same group name, e.g. if you want a certain group color for all entries with group name X.
+The group name or sensor type for which settings are applied is always displayed next to the buttons.
+At the bottom left side you can set separators for all currently used group names, setting one separator for a group results in an empty line above that group.

 ## Analysis view
 This is where you can analyse the captures you made one by one.

-For the graphs you can choose between frametime graphs, FPS graphs and L-shapes.
+At the tops you can choose between frametime graphs, FPS graphs and L-shapes.
+For the frametime graphs you can set a y-axis scale so that you are always looking at the same ms range for each record.
+For the FPS graphs you can choose a filter mode so that you can either see the raw FPS data or a time based average filter to see a more clear FPS trendline.
 Below that you have your performance parameters like min, max, avg and percentiles on the left.
 On the right you have three tabs, the first one is a pie chart which shows the amount of time you had stuttering (frametimes above 2.5x average(default)), the second one is a diagramm where you can see how many frames were below or above specific FPS thresholds.
 If you chose to log sensor data for a record, two additional options are enabled: You can see the min, avg and max values of various sensors over the course of the benchmark as well as adding additional graphs to show you CPU and GPU load directly in the frametime chart.
-At the bottom is a toolbar where you can change the performance parameters, toggle the additional sensor data graphs, remove unusual outliers from the graphs and activate a range slider.
+At the bottom is a toolbar where you can change the performance parameters, toggle the additional sensor data graphs, remove unusual outliers from the graphs and activate a range slider that you can also use to cut a record and saving it as a new file.
-On the very right of the page, there is also a "System info" expander which shows all the HW and SW information available for the selected benchmark.
+On the very right side of the page, there is a "System info" expander which shows all the HW and SW information available for the selected benchmark.

 ## Aggregation view
 Here you can manually aggregate records that were already saved.